 There are two types of requirements - ones you fill out on behalf of yourself (member requirements) and ones you fill out on behalf of a study (study requirements).
 If the dataset you are interested in has a study requirement, you'll need to create a study and select it in the access modal in order to submit the requirement.
 Your access to this data in projects might change depending on what study the project is in.

-Restrictions are conditions placed on the way you can use this data once you've gained access.
-Most will affect how you can download data or subsets of data that you create in projects.
-You will need to keep these restrictions in mind when you are planning to use data, and can manage any potential exceptions to these restrictions later in a project.
+These will affect how you can export data or subsets of data that you create in projects.
+You will need to keep these rules in mind when you are planning to use data, and can manage any potential restriction exceptions later on any specific tables in a project.

 Once you've gained data access to a dataset you're interested in, you can start working with it.